Zeyi-Lin/HivisionIDPhotos/README_EN.md

 After completing the installation, call the `birefnet-v1-lite` model to utilize GPU acceleration for inference.

+> TIP: CUDA installations are backward compatible.
+For example, if your CUDA version is 12.6 but the highest version currently matched by torch is 12.4, it's still possible to install version 12.4 on your computer.
 <br>

 # 🚀 Run Gradio Demo